 When not at camp, you can find Liz running on the beach or reading in her hammock at her South Florida home.
 Although she enjoys the tranquility of it all, it’s not long before she’s itching to return to Saddle Mountain – to be reunited with the amazing campers and staff that have become her second family!

-Scott joined the TLC Family in 2014 and works year round as one of our assistant directors.
-His experience as a camper made an indelible impact on his life and he was thrilled when he had the opportunity to make his passion his profession.
+Scott joined the TLC Family in 2014 and works year round as our assistant director.
+His experience as a camper made an big impact on his life and he was thrilled when he had the opportunity to make his passion his profession.
 Scott spends each and every day working to ensure that TLC provides its campers with the best possible summer camp experience.

 Prior to joining the TLC Family, Scott earned his Masters Degree in Accounting from Binghamton University and worked for PricewaterhouseCoopers while obtaining his CPA.
 He’ll be the first to tell you that giving up the cubicle for the camping life was the best decision he’s ever made!

-Meredith Lopez began working for TLC in the spring of 2014.
-She is a division leader in Lower Camp and works year round in our winter office.
+Meredith Haynes began working for TLC in the spring of 2014.
+She is the Tour Director and works year round in our winter office.